bwsw/cloudstack-ui/docs/source/CS-UI_Pulse.rst

 To get statistics for a virtual machine set up general settings:

 * **Range** - Select the time interval to show the statistics for.
-You can select one of the following: 15m, 30m, 1h, 2h, 4h, 12h, 1d, 1w, 30d.
+The following options are currently available: 15m, 30m, 1h, 2h, 4h, 12h, 1d, 1w, 30d.
 * **Aggregation** - Select the interval(s) for data aggregation.
 Available options here depend on the selected range.
+This can be defined in the `configuration file <https://github.com/bwsw/cs-pulse-server/blob/master/config.md>`_.
 Aggregation value is always less than the range value.
 When several options are selected, graphs are marked with different colors and displayed as overlaid.
 * **Shift** - Define a numeric value and select a measurement unit for the graph shift.
 You can shift the graphs manually by clicking at arrows </> to the right or left from the graph.

 .. note:: All settings are required.

+Options for all the settings should be defined in the `configuration file <https://github.com/bwsw/cs-pulse-server/blob/master/config.md>`_ on backend.

 At the screenshot below, you can see statistics for the last day with 30-minute and 1-hour aggregation with the 2-hour shift.